scalawithcats/scala-with-cats/src/pages/case-studies/crdt/eventual-consistency.md

 so latency can be lower.
-A partitioned machine can still accept updates and reconcile its changes when the network is fixed, so systems can also can have better uptime.
+A partitioned machine can still accept updates and reconcile its changes when the network is fixed, so systems can also have better uptime.

 The big question is:
 how do we do this reconciliation between machines?